fmalmeida/MpGAP/docs/manual.rst

        | (for hybrid and longreads-only modes)
      - nanopore
      - Tells whether input longreads are: pacbio or nanopore.

+   * - ``--wtdbg2_technology``
+     - | Y
+       | (when running wtcbg2 longreads-only assembly with pacbio)
+     - ont
+     - | When assembling pacbio long reads with wtdbg2, it is necessary to tell the pipeline
+       | whether reads are "rs" for PacBio RSII, "sq" for PacBio Sequel, "ccs" for PacBio CCS reads.
+       | With do not want it, consider using ``--skip_wtdbg2``.

    * - ``--corrected_lreads``
      - N